 Accurate open address data is important at all levels of government for a variety of different purposes.
 At the Tribal, State, and Local level, this data is used to help meet the immediate needs of residents and businesses during catastrophic events, when traditional infrastructure such as street signs and landmarks may no longer be visible.
 At the Federal level, the USDOT relies on address data for the National 911 Program, the Census Bureau uses it to support citizen counts and surveys, and other departments depend on address information for mail delivery, land use planning, public health, and other vital services.

-Rather than building a bespoke product or custom application to meet this challenge, we proposed leveraging our existing data collection platform, Fulcrum, which has been successfully deployed since 2011 by commercial users as well as the humanitarian and disaster response communities.
+Instead of building a bespoke product or custom application, we proposed using Fulcrum, our existing data collection platform.
+Commercial users, as well as humanitarian and disaster response communities, have successfully deployed Fulcrum since 2011.

 Fulcrum Community is commercially supported, but available free of charge for qualified deployments.

-Our commercial customers help subsidize Fulcrum Community deployments by contributing to the recurring revenue that funds continued product development, hosting infrastructure, and our support team.
+Our commercial customers subsidize Fulcrum Community deployments by contributing to recurring revenue, which funds ongoing product development, hosting infrastructure, and our support team.
+This financial support ensures the sustainability and growth of the Fulcrum Community program.

 It’s built on a cloud-based infrastructure with nothing to install, configure, or maintain.

-Many free and open source products require a high level of technical proficiency to get up and running.
-The user is expected to configure the various components and manage the hosting and deployment of the tools.
-The infrastructure powering Fulcrum is always available and the mobile apps are readily downloadable from the mobile app stores.
+Many free and open-source products require a high level of technical expertise to set up and run.
+Users must configure various components and manage the hosting and deployment of these tools.
+In contrast, Fulcrum’s infrastructure is always available, and its mobile apps are easily downloadable from app stores.

-Our mobile apps were designed from the ground up for capturing data in offline environments and syncing to the cloud when network connectivity is available.
+We designed our mobile apps specifically to capture data in offline environments and sync to the cloud when network connectivity becomes available.

 The mobile landscape is rapidly changing and apps need continual attention to keep up with operating system updates, design pattern trends, and security concerns.
 The Fulcrum Android and iOS mobile apps are battle tested daily, with a global user community relying on them to work around the clock and in a variety of challenging environments.